shmulik-klein/termin-gopher/README.md

-# Terminvereinbarung Führerscheinstelle München
+# Terminvereinbarung Führerscheinstelle Münchendriving license office
-A script that periodically check for available appointments (Termins)
+A script that periodically checks for an available appointments (Termins) for the driving license office in Munich.